 Across all the industries we surveyed, there were growing concerns about what the future holds for their businesses.
 Increased costs and fewer business opportunities are causing many businesses to see a reduction in their profits, making them apprehensive about the next 12 months.
 Switching to electric vehicles seems unlikely for many businesses as there are significant challenges which are preventing their widespread implementation, such as their limited driving range.
 The changes to the red diesel entitlement have negatively impacted various sectors that are now struggling with increased fuel costs amid the current cost-of-living crisis.

-However, Right Fuel Card can help to ease the burden of increased fuel costs as we offer a wide range of fuel cards that are designed to help save you time and money.
+However, Right Fuel Card can help to ease the burden of increased fuel costs as we offer a wide range of fuel cards that are designed to help save your business money and time.
 Explore our selection of fuel cards using our quick comparison tool, or alternatively, you can contact our team at 0113 202 5110 so we can discuss your options further.

 Notes: The survey was conducted in June 2022, receiving 1156 responses.